greg-js/arch-wiki-md-repo/wiki/_content/english/General troubleshooting.md

 ```

 This should contain `Remote=no` and `Active=yes` in the output.
 If it does not, make sure that X runs on the same tty where the login occurred.
 This is required in order to preserve the logind session.
-This is handled by the default `/etc/X11/xinit/xserverrc`.

 A D-Bus session should also be started along with X. See [D-Bus#Starting the user session](/index.php/D-Bus#Starting_the_user_session "D-Bus") for more information on this.